ghorsington/COM3D2.i18nEx/README.md

 If you do this in the Japanese game, you will only get untranslated story which you will need to translate manually (if you're a translator, this is probably what you want).

-1. Download and install [COM3D2.BepInEx.AIO](https://github.com/NeighTools/COM3D2.BepInEx.AIO) as per requirements.
+1. Download and install [CMI](https://git.io/J3mIL) as per requirements.
-    * You can use Sybaris and any of its AIOs as well.
-However in that case you need to **make sure i18nEx** is disabled.
-To do that, remove `COM3D2.i18nEx.Patcher.dll` and `COM3D2.i18nEx.Managed.dll` from `Sybaris` folder.

-2. Download `TranslationExtract.dll` from [releases](https://github.com/denikson/COM3D2.i18nEx/releases) and place it into `Sybaris\UnityInjector` folder.
+2. Download `TranslationExtract.dll` from [releases](https://github.com/denikson/COM3D2.i18nEx/releases) and place it into `BepInEx\plugins` folder.

 3. Open the game and **wait for it to load**.